 Is CBD oil safe for cats and dogs?

 A pharmacokinetic and safety study conducted over 90 days on a small number of dogs (n=5) and cats (n=6), showed dogs were more likely to exhibit gastrointestinal symptoms, with loose stool being most common.
-Side effects most often exhibited in cats included head shaking and licking, with cats having significantly lower serum CBD levels when compared to dogs.
+Side effects most often exhibited in cats included head-shaking and excessive licking, with cats having significantly lower serum CBD levels when compared to dogs.

-Together this information tells of different metabolism and excretion of CBD in cats and dogs, warranting separate research in the future.
+This information tells of different metabolism and excretion of CBD in cats versus dogs, warranting separate research in each species.
 Despite recorded side effects, authors from this and other studies agree that side effects are often within clinically acceptable ranges and appropriately dosed CBD oil is generally safe for our most common pets.

-Beyond the application of medical cannabis or CBD oil, he products hold promise for pets (and their owners) as a nutraceutical.
-High in protein and “good fats”, hemp added to animal feed has the potential to improve cardiovascular health, reduce the chance of neurodegenerative diseases and contribute to a shiny healthy coat.
+Hemp hold promise for pets as a nutraceutical.
+High in protein and omegas (“good fats”), hemp has the potential to improve cardiovascular health, lubricate the joints and contribute to a shiny, healthy coat.

 Accessing medical cannabis for your pet

-At CBD Vets Australia we can recommend a local prescribing vet and we have a team well-versed in treating animal illnesses with CBD oil.
+At CBD Vets Australia we can recommend a local prescribing vet, and we have a clinical team that can assist with queries you may have around CBD for your pet.

 In collaboration with your vet, we can monitor your pet’s treatment plan to ensure the best possible health outcomes for your beloved furry friends.